 10. Psycho (1960) Believe it or not, this one almost didn’t make the list.
 This is a classic that has spawned countless imitations.

-9. It (2017) The Stephen King classic was brought back about a month ago and it is seriously creepy.
+9. It (2017) The Stephen King classic was brought back a few years ago and it is seriously creepy.
 There were at least five times during the movie when I got goosebumps because it was so creepy and suspenseful.
 Watching this will not help your clown fear at all.

 8. Halloween (1978) Although Mike Myers later went on to bigger fame and fortune on Saturday Night Live and Wayne’s World, this movie has stood the test of time.